 This technique tends to help to some degree and can be done multiple times for better results.
 Basically the idea is to do the occasional 2-3 day ferment and it will naturally over-ferment, but in that environment the bacteria has a chance to catch up to the yeast and the yeast tends to calm down a bit.
 When you go back to the regular 24 hour schedule, it tends to be slower and more bacteria rich.
 I've seen grains that refused to grow because of the yeasty environment, start growing again after doing this technique.
 You can do this technique a couple times, but its best not to continually over-ferment them as that will stress them out.

 7. Fridge Ferment

 Ferment exclusively out of your fridge to help calm the yeast and keep it bacteria rich.
 It takes about a week but can vary with different fridge temperatures.
 Most people notice that its gets thicker too.
 Sometimes if the grains are really yeasty, it can stay that way even in the fridge.
 One aggressive trick is to give the grains a really good rinse and then ferment in the fridge.

 8. Aggressive rinsing and resting

 This technique should only be done as a last resort.
 The aggressive rinsing and resting will rinse away beneficial surface bacteria and yeast that the grains will have to rebuild which can take several batches.
-Basically you simply rinse the grains really well in unchlorinated water and let them in in fresh unchlorinated water for 2-3 days.
+Basically you simply rinse the grains really well in unchlorinated water and leave them in in fresh unchlorinated water for 2-3 days.
 A less aggressive form on this technique is to let them rest in milk for 2-3 days.